yash-sharma-007/E-Voting-Web-Application/README.md

-# E - Voting Created Using Django
+# Online Voting Created Using Django
-This E - Voting System Was Developed With Django(Python Framework).
+This Online Voting System Was Developed With Django(Python Framework).
 Feel free to make changes based on your requirements.